AneenaSam/Accident_detection_alert/README.md

 ## 📌 Overview

-**SafeAI** is an intelligent emergency response system that uses computer vision to automatically detect road accidents from CCTV footage and instantly dispatch alerts to hospitals, police, and ambulance services — all within seconds.
+**GoldenResQ** is an intelligent emergency response system that uses computer vision to automatically detect road accidents from CCTV footage and instantly dispatch alerts to hospitals, police, and ambulance services — all within seconds.

 The system is built around the concept of the **Golden Hour**: the critical 60-minute window after a traumatic accident where immediate medical intervention dramatically increases survival rates.